-The work that it takes to fulfill our mission at Girl Scouts is not possible without your hard work and dedication, nonetheless running the Cookie Program, so thank you!
+You are a true inspiration and role model to all of our Girl Scouts.
+We could not fulfill our mission of Girl Scouting without your hard work and dedication.
+So thank you for your commitment to this work and making the Cookie Program the best experience for your Troop!
 We recognize the time, effort and high spirits that it takes to support Girl Scouts develop their entrepreneurial skills.
-Girl Scouts of Hawaii truly appreciates your innovation, mastery of logistics, take-on-any-challenge spirit and ability to make the world of cookie selling a success.
+Girl Scouts of Hawai'i truly appreciates your innovation, mastery of logistics, take-on-any-challenge spirit and ability to make the world of cookie selling a success.
 We are inspired everyday by your passion to help our leaders of tomorrow develop their ability to take the initiative, be risk takers and grow into financially and intellectually independent individuals.
 As in previous years, we hope to provide all volunteers with the resources and information they need to help them support Girl Scouts through their entrepreneurial endeavors, while keeping their safety a priority.
 The Girl Scout Cookie Program helps Girl Scouts develop a strong sense of self, a positive outlook, ethical values, and a way to make the world a better place.
 We can't wait to see your cookiepreneurs in action-safely and creatively!